As an Amazon Associate I earn from qualifying purchases.

 2. Simple

-The book’s other strong point is its’ simplicity, which helps in understanding concepts and the book.
-He writes in a flow; really easy to understand and that’s why it’s good for beginners.
-It’s also good for Japanese people as well, very easy.
+and the book.
+He writes in a flow; really easy to understand and that’s why

 It also includes pictures.
 Sometimes these things get complicated, so it’s helpful to understand them from other sources and these pictures.
 Nowadays you have YouTube, it’s a good world, you can read this and go to YouTube or senior students (senpai).
 So you can make sure you’re doing your things right.

 Examples: You have many methods, we will use example of how to put on tenugui: we have 3 methods.
-Sometimes even how to tie your on chichikawa, there are different ways.
+Sometimes even how to tie your dō on chichikawa, there are different ways.

 I have my own ways; the way I was taught from my sensei I’ve never seen people doing it the way I do outside my dōjō.
 So things might be a bit different but it’s very important for us to know these things.
 The good news is, in this book, it’s all there and very detailed for you.
 Simple but detailed.
 Who doesn’t like that?